 Dr. Susan Tolle explains the POLST Program

-In this video from 2011, Dr. Susan Tolle, Director of the Center for Ethics in Health Care at Oregon Health & Science University, provides an overview of the Oregon POLST Program and discusses who can benefit from it.
+In this video from 2011, Dr. Susan Tolle, one of the Founders of POLST, provides an overview of the Oregon POLST Program and explains who can benefit from it.

 Years Ago POLST was Envisioned in Oregon